An Executive Guide to Living and Working in Budapest

 What is there to do with young children in Budapest?
 There are plenty of activities for a fun day out with the kids, ranging from the Budapest Zoo to Aquaworld, a large indoor water park with its own 'Kid's World', complete with slides and a playhouse.
 The capital also boasts a large number of children’s playgrounds and green areas, a popular one being Millenáris Park.
 As with many other cities across Europe, there are also plenty extra-curricular activities city-wide both inside and outside the school playground.
 The Facebook page Expat Moms and Dads Budapest is a useful way to gain valuable information from other expat parents in the area, where common questions regarding schools and activities are addressed.

 Expat communities are well-established in Hungary, especially within Budapest.
 Florian is an Austrian native who has lived in Budapest for 6 months.
 From his experience in the Hungarian capital, the city has a very good public transport system which means there is no need for a car, high standards of living and great value for money.
-He confirms big expat scene making it extremely easy to get in contact with other expats either via meetups and Facebook.
+There is a big expat scene making it extremely easy to get in contact with other expats either via meetups and Facebook.

 There are numerous Facebook groups where you can begin making new friends and get answers to frequently asked questions.